life4/deal/docs/decorators/ensure.md

 ## Motivation

-Perfect for complex task that easy to check.
+Ensure allows you to simplify testing, easier check hypothesis, tell more about the function behavior.
+It works perfect for [P vs NP](https://en.wikipedia.org/wiki/P_versus_NP_problem) like problems.
+In other words, for complex task when checking result correctness (even partial checking only for some cases) is much easier then calculation itself.
 For example:

 ```python
 from typing import List